Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-We are assuming that the hazard rate process dynamics is known in ${\mathbb Q}$.
-Knowing the Radon-Nikodym derivative between measure {${\mathbb Q}$} and measure {$\hat{\mathbb Q}$} would allow us to write the dynamics of the hazard rate in {$\hat{\mathbb Q}$}.
-That can be obtained by using Theorem \ref{theo:girsanov}, from which
+We are assuming that the hazard rate process dynamics is known in {${\mathbb Q}$}. {Knowing the Radon--Nikodym derivative between measure {${\mathbb Q}$} and measure {$\hat{\mathbb Q}$} would allow us to write the dynamics of the hazard rate in {$\hat{\mathbb Q}$}.
+That can be obtained by using } Girsanov's Theorem\iftoggle{submission}{}{ (see \ref{theo:girsanov})}{, from which}

-so that
+{so that}